Mary Watts, Principal

 · Any reportable communicable disease

 As a general rule, any student well enough to come to school is well enough to go out for recess.
-Your student’s teacher has his/her lunch during recess and cannot supervise your child, There is no designated area for students to be supervised during recess.
+Your student’s teacher has his/her lunch during recess and cannot supervise your child.
+There is no designated area for students to be supervised (other than with his/her peers) during recess.

 We understand that it may be necessary for your child to take medication during the school day.
 All medications are to be left at the nurse’s office, this includes over the counter medications and cough drops.